-Dinur started his conducting career at the age of 19, performing with the Israel Camerata, making him the youngest conductor ever to conduct an orchestra in Israel.
-Since then, he also conducted the Israel Philharmonic Orchestra, Jerusalem Symphony, Houston Symphony, Louisiana Philharmonic, New World Symphony, San Antonio Symphony, Tallahassee Symphony, Orchestra Giovanile Italiana, Orchestra di Padova e del Veneto, Orchestra Sinfonica Abruzzese, Pomeriggi Musicali in Milan, Solisti di Perugia, Torino Philharmonic, Portugal Symphony Orchestra, Sofia Festival Orchestra, State Orchestra of St. Petersburg, Orquesta Filarmónica de la UNAM in Mexico, and the National Arts Centre Orchestra in Ottawa.
+He since conducted the Israel Philharmonic Orchestra, Jerusalem Symphony, Houston Symphony, Louisiana Philharmonic, New World Symphony, San Antonio Symphony, Orchestra Giovanile Italiana, Orchestra di Padova e del Veneto, Orchestra Sinfonica Abruzzese, Pomeriggi Musicali in Milan, Solisti di Perugia, Torino Philharmonic, Portugal Symphony Orchestra, Sofia Festival Orchestra, State Orchestra of St. Petersburg, Orquesta Filarmónica de la UNAM in Mexico, and the National Arts Centre Orchestra in Ottawa.

-Yaniv Dinur is also a passionate music educator.
-Since joining the Milwaukee Symphony, he has taken the Orchestra to perform in unusual venues such as an industrial design factory and an unfinished office building in concerts created especially for young professionals.
-He has also performed in troubled neighborhoods in town, bringing orchestral music to an audience that does not usually have access to it.
-He often gives pre-concert talks, as well as comments from the stage during concerts, in which he incorporates live demonstrations on the piano, aiming to reveal surprising connections between pieces, composers, and eras.
+Yaniv Dinur is also an accomplished pianist and a passionate music educator who is committed to exposing new audiences to classical music.
+Since joining the Milwaukee Symphony, he has performed with the MSO in unusual venues such as an industrial design factory, an unfinished office building, and a planetarium in concerts created especially for young professionals.
+He has also performed in troubled neighborhoods in Milwaukee, bringing orchestral music to people who do not usually have access to it.
+He often gives pre-concert talks and lectures at different venues around town, in which he incorporates live demonstrations on the piano, aiming to reveal surprising connections between pieces, composers, and eras.
 In addition, he created a series of short, fun YouTube videos that give a deeper look into musical pieces of all genres.